 Public Works, Building, and Facilities Departments

-PW, streets and sidewalks, beach accesses and ROW’s
+Streets, sidewalks, beach access, maintenance, and ROW’s

 Storm Water and Flood Plain Management

-Code Enforcement, Building, and Facilities.
+Code Enforcement, Building Safety, and Facilities.

 -Life is good at Folly Beach!